Arghya-n/Java-Project-Final/README.md

 ## At first import the sql file and then run the project using Netbeans or any IDE.

-# Here Used technologuy :
+# Here Used technology :

 * JAVA
 * MYSQL